-SR20 is a pyranometer of the highest category in the ISO 9060 classification system: secondary standard.
-It measures the solar radiation received by a plane surface from a 180° field of view angle.
+SR20 is a pyranometer of the highest category in the ISO 9060 classification system: Spectrally flat Class A. It measures the solar radiation received by a plane surface from a $180\,^\circ$ field of view angle.
 This quantity, expressed in W/m2, is called "hemispherical" solar radiation.
 Working completely passive, using a thermopile sensor, SR20 generates a small output voltage proportional to this flux.
 It can only be used in combination with a suitable measurement system.

 SR20 has an onboard heater and a temperature sensor.
-Heating the sensor, measuring the body temperature and using the correction of the temperature response, all contribute to the dependability and accuracy of the measurement.
-However, also when not using these features, SR20 still complies with the secondary standard requirements.
+Measuring the body temperature and using the correction of the temperature response, contributes to the dependability and accuracy of the measurement.
+However, also when not using these features, SR20 still complies with Class A requirements.
+For operation within ISO 9060 Class A specifications: activate the heater when the sun is below the horizon.
 The instrument should be used in accordance with the recommended practices of ISO, IEC, WMO and ASTM.

-Table 3.1.1 Specifications of SR20 (continued on next pages)
+Table 3.1.1 Specifications of SR20 (continued on next pages).

-SR20 MEASUREMENT SPECIFICATIONS: LIST OF CLASSIFICATION CRITERIA OF ISO 9060

-ISO classification (ISO 9060: 1990) secondary standard pyranometer WMO performance level (WMO-No. 8, high quality pyranometer seventh edition 2008) Response time (95 %) 4.5 s Zero offset a (response to 200 W/m 2 < 5 W/m 2 unventilated net thermal radiation) 2.5 W/m 2 ventilated Zero offset b (response to 5 K/h $< \pm 2 \text{ W/m}^2$ change in ambient temperature) Non-stability < ± 0.5 % change per year Non-linearity < ± 0.2 % (100 to 1000 W/m 2) Directional response $< \pm 10 \text{ W/m}^2$ Directional response test of individual report included instrument Spectral selectivity < ± 3 % (0.35 to 1.5 x 10 -6 m) Temperature response < ± 1 % (-10 to +40 °C) $<$ \pm 0.4 % (-30 to +50 °C) with correction in data- processing Temperature response of individual instrument report included Tilt response < ± 0.2 % (0 to 90 ° at 1000 W/m2)
+SR20 MEASUREMENT SPECIFICATI LIST OF CLASSIFICATION CRITERI ISO classification (ISO 9060: 2018) Spectrally flat Class A pyranometer ISO classification (ISO 9060: 1990) secondary standard pyranometer WMO performance level (WMO-No. 8, seventh edition 2008) high quality pyranometer IEC 61724-1 compliance meets Class A PV monitoring system requirements for all locations and climatic conditions with VU01: meets Class A PV monitoring system requirements for all locations and climatic conditions Response time (95 %) 4.5 s Zero offset a (response to 200 W/m < 5 W/m2 unventilated net thermal radiation) < 2.5 W/m2 ventilated Zero offset b (response to 5 K/h change in ambient temperature) $< \pm 2 \text{ W/m}^2$ Zero offset c (total zero offset) zero offset a + zero offset b Non-stability $<\pm$ 0.5 % change per year Non-linearity $< \pm 0.2 \%$ (100 to 1000 W/m ) Directional response $< \pm 10 \text{ W/m}^2$ Directional response test of individual instrument report included to 95 ° Spectral selectivity < ± 3 % (0.35 to 1.5 x 10 -6 m) Clear sky global irradiance spectral error < ± 0.5 % Temperature response < ± 1 % (-10 to +40 °C) $<\pm$ 0.4 % (-30 to +50 °C) with correction in data- processing Temperature response of individual instrument report included Tilt response $< \pm 0.2 \%$ (0 to 90 ° at 1000 W/m ) Additional signal processing error none (signal processing errors are included in other specifications)

-^{}For the exact definition of pyranometer ISO 9060 specifications see the appendix.
+\For the exact definition of pyranometer ISO 9060 specifications see the appendix.

-Table 3.1.1 Specifications of SR20 (continued)
+Table 3.1.1 Specifications of SR20 (continued).